Direct simulations of H-He mixtures at planetary interior conditions: demixing, insulator-metal transition and miscibility boundaries

 Figure~\ref{Fig6} delineates the drastic reduction in electrical and thermal conductivities in H-He compared to the pure H system for isobars of $75$ and $100$~GPa.
 This reduction reaches its maximum at $P$-$T$ conditions close to the molecular to atomic transition in pure H. An increase of the He fraction from x$=0.11304$ to x$=0.27522$ further decreases the conductivities yielding differences of a few orders in magnitude.

-{\it Discussion and conclusions.--} The enormous increase in computational power \vvk{during past decade} enabled us to combine the best of two worlds: large-scale MD simulations with the accuracy of \textit{ab inito} simulations without training an NNP as an intermediate step.
+The enormous increase in computational power \vvk{during past decade} enabled us to combine the best of two worlds: large-scale MD simulations with the accuracy of \textit{ab inito} simulations without training an NNP as an intermediate step.
 Therefore, our results reliably predict the $P$-$T$ conditions of the miscibility gap without finite-size effects or the additional approximations of a data-driven approach; see our convergence tests in the SI. \AB{Additionally, our method avoids the cumbersome calculation of the non-ideal entropy necessary to evaluate differences in the free enthalpy~\cite{Schoettler2018, doi:10.1073/pnas.0812581106}}.
 An admixture with a small atomic fraction of He ( x=$0.11304$) reduces the conductivity by a factor between $\approx$ 2 and several tens.
 Increasing the He fraction further decreases the conductivity and yields a difference of a few orders in magnitudes.
 This effect had been investigated only qualitatively in earlier works~\cite{Lorenzen2010, PhysRevB.75.024206}.
 For example, at pressures below $150$~GPa, the H-He system remains insulating even after the H$_2$ molecular subsystem is completely dissociated.
 This result has important implications not only for modeling the interiors of Jupiter and Saturn -- particularly regarding the interplay between thermal conduction and convection in the demixing zone -- but also for our understanding of dynamo formation.
 The thermal conductivity strongly affects the thickness and stability of the H-He demixing layer and its corresponding non-adiabatic $P$-$T$ profile~\cite{Markham2024}.

 It has been suggested that the metallization of the H-He system acts as a catalyst for H-He demixing \cite{PhysRevB.84.235109, Knudson2015}.
 Such a connection between the system metallization and the immiscibility boundary is not consistent with the non-ideal entropy miscibility diagram.
 In our simulations, we observed that the insulating mixture of molecular hydrogen and helium (H$_2$-He) spontaneously separates into H$_2$- and He-rich phases.
-Nevertheless, metallization of the H$_2$ subsystem significantly enhances the demixing process. \\
+Nevertheless, metallization of the H$_2$ subsystem, if occurs within the demixed regime, significantly enhances the demixing process. \\